ColasNahaboo/advent-of-code-my-solutions/go/README.md

 The code is in GO, with some housekeeping scripts in bash.

 I tried to keep each day directory as standalone as possible.
 For instance, instead of factorizing code that is often used acrosss days, I store them in the `TEMPLATES/` directory, and I copy them in the day dir if needed, instead of making separate packages.
-This is because I keep tweaing them to experiment and do not want to manage backwards compatibility, and ensure you can re-compile my exemple by downloading only the directory of single day without strings attached.
-Of course, I may publish as proper separate packages on GitHub these libraries once I am confident enough their API is stabilized.
+Thus two days can have different versions of `utils.go` for instance.
+This is because I keep tweaking them to experiment and do not want to manage backwards compatibility, and ensure you can re-compile my exemple by downloading only the directory of single day without strings attached.
+Of course, I may publish as proper separate packages on GitHub these libraries once I am confident enough their API is stabilized, and they provide something more than what is already alvailable elsewhere.

 More details in each of the per-year subdirectories.